 (iii) Each party shall return the marked list to the Center (without obligation to send a copy to the other party) within seven days after the date on which the list is received by it.
 Any party failing to return a marked list within that period of time shall be deemed to have assented to all candidates appearing on the list.

-(iv) Upon receipt by it of the lists from the parties, the Center shall, in consultation with the ICOM Secretariat, taking into account the preferences and objections expressed by the parties, invite a person from the list to be the mediator.
+(iv) Upon receipt by it of the lists from the parties, the Center shall, , taking into account the preferences and objections expressed by the parties, appoint a person from the list as mediator.

-(v) If the lists which have been returned do not show a person who is acceptable as mediator to both parties, the Center shall be authorized to appoint the mediator in consultation with the ICOM Secretariat.
-The Center in consultation with the ICOM Secretariat shall similarly be authorized to do so if a person is not able or does not wish to accept the Center's invitation to be the mediator, or if there appear to be other reasons precluding that person from being the mediator, and there does not remain on the lists a person who is acceptable as mediator to both parties.
+(v) If the lists which have been returned do not show a person who is acceptable as mediator to both parties, the Center shall be authorized to appoint the mediator.
+The Center shall similarly be authorized to do so if a person is not able or does not wish to accept the Center's invitation to be the mediator, or if there appear to be other reasons precluding that person from being the mediator, and there does not remain on the lists a person who is acceptable as mediator to both parties.

-(c) Notwithstanding the provisions of paragraph (b), the Center in consultation with the ICOM Secretariat shall be authorized to appoint the mediator if it determines in its discretion that the procedure described in that paragraph is not appropriate for the case.
+(c) Notwithstanding the provisions of paragraph (b), the Center shall be authorized to appoint the mediator if it determines in its discretion that the procedure described in that paragraph is not appropriate for the case.

 Nationality of the Mediator